davesnuthouse/redDKP/README.md

 3. Information on the DKP tab that shows the last time that users data was synced successfully
 4. Ability for folks to whisper an editor with "what's my DKP?" and get a whisper reply
 5. Convert Minimap button to use Lib so it can hook into minimap addons (sexymap) better
+6. Restore the missing "has rotated" data from the DKP table"

 Known Bugs: